Course in Nature’s Crafts

 The course begins with a short walk around the monastery grounds, where we’ll explore and gather different plants—such as linden, nettles, soft rush, and more.
 We’ll go over how to harvest the plants and prepare the fibers for use.

-And then it’s time to twist and tie: You will have the natural fibres in your hands and learn how to twist a two-ply rope or cord.
+And then it’s time to twist and tie: You get the natural fibers in your hands and learn how to twist a two-twisted rope/cord.
+You’ll then be introduced to the technique of loop tying and be able to tie a small bowl or basket.